sergiofigueras/causal-evidence-audit/README.md

 # Beyond Citation Entailment

-This bundle contains the LaTeX manuscript by Sergio Luiz Wermuth Figueras and the complete reproducibility artifact for the 32-item pilot.
+This bundle contains the LaTeX manuscript and the complete reproducibility artifact for the 32-item pilot.

 ## Contents